Sneezy-w/quiz-genius/requirement.md

 ### 2.3.
 Data Flow Overview

 1. **User Authentication:**
-   Uses Firebase Authentication for secure sign in/up.
+   Uses Firebase Authentication for secure sign in/up (Only Google Account Auth is supported).

 2. **Project Creation & Knowledge Upload:**
    Projects are stored in Firestore with metadata.
 Uploaded knowledge files are held in Firebase Storage for later retrieval by the AI engine.